 An assistant can help you do this by attempting to schedule similar meetings on the same day and/or when you’re likely to be doing the work related to that meeting.

 If you struggle to stay on top of deadlines for personal goals, you will benefit immensely from an accountability partner.
 Studies show you are 30% more likely to achieve a goal if you promise someone you are going to.

 Break your long-term goals into one to two-week milestones and find someone who will encourage you to stay on track.
 Your partner can be anyone as long as you meet with them on a regular basis and they also have goals that you can hold them accountable for.
 Choosing someone whom you can have a mutual accountability relationship motivates you to match each other’s success on a weekly basis.

 If the reason you struggle to stay focused is that you have a difficult time keeping track of your endless to-do list, adopt a task management tool that will send you reminders or have an assistant do the same.

 Assistants can be the best accountability partners because their access to your calendar, and to-do list enables them to send you task reminders at times that you’re most likely to be able to complete them.

 4) Get Your Blood Flowing at Work

-A study found that workers who take 30-minute midday walk are more relaxed, enthusiastic and productive.
+A study found that workers who take a 30-minute midday walk are more relaxed, enthusiastic, and productive.
 Another report discovered that individuals who walk regularly have improved cognitive abilities.